tdlam2310/systollic_array_4x4/README.md

 ### Iteration Control
 - `counter` (0–10): controls per-cycle streaming behavior.
 In each iteration, counter goes from 0 to 10, then go back to 0 when a new iteration starts
-- `current_iteration`: selects the active tile pair
+- `current_iteration`: selects the active tile 4x4 matrix pair from Memory A and Memory B
 - `total_iteration`: derived from `instruction`
   - `4`  → 1 iteration
   - `8`  → 4 iterations